-Bay County's Planning and Zoning Division, Debra Warren-Cook and Dunwoody, Ga. based Highwood Towers LLC (a company specialzing in construction of wirless sites), filled lawsuit March 1 seeking a declararatory judgement against Bay County, Fl..
+Bay County's Planning and Zoning Division, Debra Warren-Cook and Dunwoody, Ga. based Highwood Towers LLC (a company specializing in construction of wireless sites), filled lawsuit March 1 seeking a declaratory judgement against Bay County, Fl..
 The lawsuit asks a Judge to reverse the Planning and Zoning Division's decision to deny a permit for the nearly 200-foot tower after neighbors spoke out against the use of a private road to facilitate construction and maintenance of the project.

 Dan Shaw stated the need for adjustments in cell phone tower regulations "slid under the radar" until September when a permit was granted to Debra Warren-Cook and Highland Towers LLC, via Crooked Creek Drive access road near the new airport.
 One of the major problems with the Crooked Creek tower was that area residents were not notified.
 The new tower permitting process requires public hearing prior to siting approval.